 Sky blue ocean waves.
 Yellow chrysanthemum buds.
 A tidy row of tiny green hexagons.
-Welcome to the technicolor world of washi tape.
+Welcome to the technicolor world of Japanese washi tape.

 This guide to washi tape will help you introduce it into your existing craft projects — or to use it to start a new hobby entirely.